FAUST (programming language): Generating block diagrams

 A useful option makes it possible to generate the block diagram representation of the program as one or more SVG graphic files.

-It is useful to note the difference between the block diagram and the generated C++ code.
-As stated, the key idea here is not to compile the block diagram literally, but the mathematical function it denotes.
-Modern C/C++ compilers also don't compile programs literally.
-But because of the complex semantics of C/C++ (due to side effects, pointer aliasing, etc.) they can't go very far in that direction.
-This is a distinct advantage of a purely functional language: it allows compilers to do very advanced optimisations.
+This is not a direct representation of the C++ code generated, and is instead used to generate code that can calculate the mathematical function it denotes.

 Arrows-like semantics

-The Faust semantics is almost the same as that of Haskell's Arrows type class.

-However, the Arrow type class is not bound to signal processors.
+The Faust semantics is almost the same as that of Haskell Arrows type class.
+However, the Arrow class is not bound to signal processors.